-Dr Garry Palmer’s recent blog created a bit of a stir.
+Dr Garry Palmer’s blog for The Draft, ‘Is The Coffee Stop Killing Your Ride?‘, created a bit of a social media stir.
 He argued that coffee shop stops are bad news and we should cycle on.
 Physiologically that may be true, but how about psychologically?
-David Burrows – a good father, average cyclist and bad scientist –explains why daybreak bum-wiping means he’ll continue to stop and slurp.
+I David Burrows –father, average cyclist and bad scientist – have written an open letter to Garry explaining why I’ll ‘Fight Tyranny’ and continue to stop and slurp.

 First things first: I am no doctor; I am but a mister.
 And for this reason there is nothing to be gained in my unpicking the scientific reasoning behind your recent blog – Is the coffee stop killing your ride?

 Were I an Olympic cyclist, or even a half-decent one, the weekend’s training probably wouldn’t involve a cake-break, during which muscle stiffness would kick in and my poor “confused” enzymes would begin cursing me as I sat on my lycra-clad backside (the fat from which was no longer being burned).

 But forget glycogen synthase and metabolic imbalance, for me a coffee break is about mental stability.
 It’s about the (look away now Dr Garry) 20 minutes I have to sit and talk to adults.

 You see, I am not only a non-Olympic athlete, but I’m a father.